awsdocs/ec2-image-builder-user-guide/doc_source/image-builder-action-modules.md

-# Supported Action Modules<a name="image-builder-action-modules"></a>
+# Component Manager Supported Action Modules<a name="image-builder-action-modules"></a>

-This section contains the list of action modules that are supported by the configuration management application used by Amazon Elastic Compute Cloud Image Builder to configure the instance that builds your image\.
+This section contains the list of action modules that are supported by the component management application used by EC2 Image Builder to configure the instance that builds your image\.
 Also included are the corresponding functionality details and input/output values of the action modules\.

 **Topics**
 + [ExecuteBinary](#image-builder-action-modules-executebinary)